divDyn/r-package/README.md

 ## Changed
 - material in the sampstat() function was reorganized to two separate functions, see above

+## Deleted
+- the deprecated crDD() function and the old plotTS() functions were deleted from the package

 ## [0.5.2] - 2018.09.02